eddmann/eddmann.github.io/_posts/2016/2016-02-06-fetching-link-titles-using-promises-and-async-await-in-javascript.md

   .catch(console.error);
 ```

-We are also able to take advantage of a proposed ES2016 feature which will add async/await capabilites to JavaScript.
+We are also able to take advantage of a proposed ES2016 feature that will add async/await capabilities to JavaScript.
 You will notice that the solution below follows a more sequential flow, allowing you to clearly see how each asynchronous part is built up and combined to produce the result.

 ```js